yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 ### ORB (Oriented FAST and Rotated BRIEF) Descriptors

-ORB (Oriented FAST and Rotated BRIEF) is a highly efficient and robust feature detector and descriptor algorithm, designed as a free alternative to SIFT and SURF [3].
+ORB (Oriented FAST and Rotated BRIEF) is a highly efficient and robust feature detector and descriptor algorithm, designed as a free alternative to SIFT and SURF.
 It combines the best aspects of the FAST (Features from Accelerated Segment Test) keypoint detector and the BRIEF (Binary Robust Independent Elementary Features) descriptor, with significant enhancements to improve performance and robustness, particularly regarding rotation invariance.

 While the provided code uses DoG+Harris for keypoint detection, it employs ORB for descriptor computation.
 The process involves: